alt-react/Active-Directory-Home-Lab/README.md

   Download the Windows Server 2022 ISO file

-   * search for "windows server 2022 iso" and click the "Windows Server 2022 | Microsoft Evaluation Center" link
+   * search for "Windows Server 2022 iso" and click the "Windows Server 2022 | Microsoft Evaluation Center" link
-   * click "Download the ISO" link, then fill out the information, and click the blue "Download Now" button
+   * click the "Download the ISO" link, then fill out the information, and click the blue "Download Now" button
    * click the "64-bit edition" link to download the ISO

   Configure the virtual machine environment to use for Windows Server 2022 installation